Jamedjo/chrome-wiki-to-imdb/README.md

 [Chrome extension](https://chrome.google.com/webstore/detail/wikitoimdb/emgoinndehfmamfphfgpgojbencbjeeh) to add imdb rating and link to top right of Wikipedia movie articles.

--Works on any article which links to IMDB as an 'External Link' -Fetches ratings from OMDBapi.com
+- Works on any article which links to IMDB as an 'External Link'
+- Fetches ratings from OMDBapi.com
--Clicking the rating star takes you to IMDB!
+- Clicking the rating star takes you to IMDB!

 ![Screenshot](https://lh3.googleusercontent.com/EcBIBxG6FqMz8o8U816ScByovQdnCKsxohGtkgGsiDyi3_Zdv06deSmHATxEUJWMXHWTxMuqCPk=s640-h400-e365-rw)